 The Company's Board of Directors is composed of ten (10) Directors, including seven (7) Directors who are not Audit & Supervisory Committee Members and three (3) Directors who are Audit & Supervisory Committee Members.
 Five (5) of ten Board members are independent Outside Directors.
 In accordance with the Rules of the Board of Directors, the Board decides on the important business policies of the Group, supervises and receives reports on important matters regarding the Group's business execution.
 To enable expedited decision-making, certain business execution authorities are delegated to Directors as necessary.

-In FY2024, the Board of Directors met 16 times, and in accordance with the Rules of the Board of Directors, made decisions on matters stipulated by the laws and regulations and the Group's important management policies, and received reports on the status of business execution.
-Major agenda items in FY2024 included formulation of the 2026 Medium-Term Management Plan and its updates, discussion around business growth investment including M&As, post-investment monitoring, decisions and implementation of measures to strengthen internal controls, Board effectiveness evaluation, optimization of inventory including components and products, and geopolitical risks.
+In FY2025, the Board of Directors met 18 times, and in accordance with the Rules of the Board of Directors, made decisions on matters stipulated by laws and regulations as well as the Group's important management policies, and received reports on the status of business execution.
+Major agenda items included formulation of the Long-Term Growth Story, updates of 2026 Medium-Term Management Plan, business growth investments including M&A, post-investment monitoring, internal control enhancement, inventory optimization, geopolitical risks, and Board effectiveness evaluation.

 The Audit & Supervisory Committee meets once per month in principle to deliberate on the progress and results of the audits.